relacs/makertai/README.md

 Usually, the RTAI performance can be easily improved via a few kernel parameter.
-The following sections guide you through a mostly autamatized procedure that assists you in finding the best setting.
+The following sections guide you through a mostly automatized procedure that assists you in finding the best setting.

 ### Disable CPU power saving modes